pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum-Next.md

 ## Tilemap mode

-When running in tilemap mode, z88dk uses the following address by default: Tile definitions = $4c00, tilemap = $6c00.
-However, the code reads the registers to determine the appropriate addresses so your application can repoint as necessary.
+z88dk supports the Next tilemap screen mode.
+When using this screen mode the entire display is taken over and the following tilemap addresses are used: Tile definitions = $4c00, tilemap = $6c00.
+On startup, the palette is redefined to support the screen colour defined in `<conio.h>`.

+When the tilemap is configured with attributes (i.e mode 64, 66) then changing the ink colour, for example using  `textcolor()` will result in the character being printed in that colour.

+When using the `IOCTL_GENCON_SET_FONT32` and `IOCTL_GENCON_SET_UDGS` ioctl values, the 8x8 characters are copied to the tile definitions in monochrome using colour indices of 0 for background and `CLIB_TILES_PALETTE_SET_INDEX` (default value 1) as set pixels.

+The console driver supports your application changing the addresses for the tile definitions and tilemaps.